John D. Ferry: Education

-Ferry was born in Dawson City, Yukon Territory, Canada.
+Ferry was born in Dawson City, Yukon Territory, Canada, and attended a one-room school in Murray, Idaho.
 At age 19, Ferry received his bachelor of arts degree at Stanford University in 1932.
 Three years later, he received his Ph.D at Stanford and became a research assistant at Stanford's Hopkins Marine Station.

 Career

 In 1937, Ferry was an instructor of biochemical sciences at Harvard University.
 He was also a Junior Fellow of the Society of Fellows at Harvard.

 He became an assistant professor in the Department of Chemistry of the University of Wisconsin–Madison in 1946 and was made a full professor the following year.
 Ferry was chairman of the Department of Chemistry at University of Wisconsin–Madison from 1959 to 1967.
 He was a founding member of the Rheology Research Center at Wisconsin.
 In 1973 Ferry was a Farrington Daniels Research Professor.

 Professional memberships

 He was affiliated with the following organizations: